-Why is life so fucking hard?
+Why is everything so fucking hard?

 Whether or not you go in for that, science says the barrier at least is real.
 The Second Law of Thermodynamics is the reason you have to work.
 It’s the reason you need to eat and buy clothes.
 It’s the reason you have to vacuum and dust your house and do laundry and generally put effort into anything and everything.
 It says that order never comes about on its own.
 It requires effort.
+Work.

 The serpent, in most non-Christian cultures, was a symbol of wisdom.
 As a closed circle, it represents eternity, specifically the eternal return, the cycle of creation and destruction.
 It’s also been used in alchemy and mysticism towards a variety of ends too numerous to list.

 The ourobouros defies the Second Law.
 If a serpent really were eating itself and then using the digested tissue to regrow what it lost, it would continually lose energy to heat, meaning it could never recover everything and the “system” would wind down.
 It would die, even if it ate very, very slowly.
 And yet it doesn’t.
 It keeps going round and round.
 It is eternally fulfilled by the mysterious source from whence all comes.

 So here we have the universal opposites, a Western yin-yang if you will: infinity and the finite, fact and superstition, magic and science, terror and meaning, the end and the beginning, the barrier to paradise and the hope of its return, knowledge and wisdom.

 And between those dancing ends, the poles of possibility, lie all things.
 That’s where I am, where you are, on the other side of the barrier struggling to do the best we can.